 - Promotion – Infographics are incredible, but getting them viewed through paid advertising is still a great way to go.
-We provide a modest promotion of our clients’ infographics through platforms like StumbleUpon Ads.
+We can optionally provide promotion of your infographic via ad purchases.
 Unlike typical content, it doesn’t require ongoing campaigns.
 An introduction campaign to increase initial visibility can be enough to get it shared and published on highly relevant sites throughout the Internet.

 - Pitching – If you have a public relations team internal or a public relations agency working with you, Infographics are incredible to pitch to influencers with their own publications.
 These types of services can double the cost of an infographic, though, so you’ll want to evaluate whether or not you need to maximize viewing (like on timely content) or go for a momentum-based strategy more longer-term where it’s found organically.

 Closet52 is a destination for women to buy dresses online.
 With a new domain, we were challenged with acquiring more search traffic for our Shopify client and knew an infographic could kickstart their domain.
 After doing some research, we identified that no one had ever done an infographic on the history of dresses, so we designed one and published it.